Parsley Hawthorn Crataegus marshallii

 -

-Parsley hawthorn is a native tree to the southeastern United States.
 The decorative, finely-dissected leaves along with the dainty flowers, small red fruit, and beautiful bark all work together to make this one of the most ornamental of the hawthorns.
-It grows to about 25 feet tall and 15 feet wide and can be found in moist areas of the Piedmont and coastal planes.
+The thorns can be a problem with children, but also provides protective nesting cover for songbirds.
+The tree grows to about 25 feet tall and 15 feet wide and can be found in moist areas of the Piedmont and coastal planes.
 It sometimes grows as a multitrunked shrub.

-Parsley Hawthorn grows in moist clay or sandy loams in full to partial sun.
+Plant in moist clay or sandy loams in full to partial sun.
 It is adaptable to garden soils.
-Use this tree in moist well-drained areas around ponds, streams, bogs or woodland sites.
+Use this tree in moist well-drained areas around ponds, streams, bogs, or woodland sites.

 This plant is categorized as Facultative (FAC) to Facultative wetland (FACW).